devlionco/moodle-local_lionai_reports/README.md

 In order to use LionAI Reports you need to have one of the following:
 1. Moodle version 4.1
 2. Moodle version 4.2
+3. Moodle version 4.3

 Moreover, the plugin requires PHP version of 8.1 and above.
+As well, the plugin is working with SQL queries, therefore is compatible to MySQL-based DB's (such as MySql, MariaDB e.t.c).

 ## Installation ##
 ### Installing via uploaded ZIP file ###